American ginseng (Panax quinquefolius) and wood thrush (Hylocia mustelina ). Watercolor painting by Susan Bull Riley.

 United Plant Savers’ mission is to protect native medicinal plants, fungi, and their habitats while ensuring renewable populations for use by generations to come.

 James McGraw received his BS from Stanford University in 1978 and PhD from Duke University in 1982.
 He was Eberly Professor of Biology at West Virginia University where he taught and conducted research in Plant Population Ecology and Conservation from 1982 – 2018.
 He was also an Aldo Leopold Leadership Program Fellow.
 He has authored over 100 peer-reviewed publications and received substantial grant support for his research.
 Students in his lab at West Virginia University studied conservation of ginseng (and other medicinal plants) from 1995 – present.
 He is also author of Wild American Ginseng: Lessons for Conservation in the Age of Humans.
-University of Georgia Press (coming Fall, 2022).
+University of Georgia Press.

 Jennifer Chandler received a BA in Business Administration from Transylvania University in 2004 and a BS in Biology from Northern Kentucky University in 2009.
 She earned her PhD from West Virginia University in 2016 where she studied the multifaceted response of American ginseng to canopy disturbances under Dr. James McGraw.
 She is currently an Assistant Professor of Biology at West Chester University of Pennsylvania where she works closely with undergraduate and graduate students to answer basic and applied questions about forest ecology and plant conservation in the face of change.

 Sara Jackson is a ginseng-centric individual with a passion for stewarding and conserving wild American ginseng and other native at-risk species like it.
-With a longtime interest in native plants, ethnobotany and Chinese medicine it seems natural to put her technology and photography skills to work by helping to create non profit resources, educational websites, and being in service to the conservation of Panax quinquefolius and its forest habitat.
+With a longtime interest in native plants, ethnobotany and Chinese medicine it seems only natural to put her technology and photography skills to work by helping to create non profit resources, educational websites, and being in service to the conservation of Panax quinquefolius and its forest habitat.